JoOkuma/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I'm currently in my last year of BSc in Statistics at the University of Campinas, Brazil.
+I'm currently in my first year of MSc in Computer Science at the University of Campinas, Brazil.
 I've been researching at [LIDS](https://lids.ic.unicamp.br/) since 2017 under the supervision of [Prof. Alexandre Falcão](https://scholar.google.com/citations?user=HTFEUaUAAAAJ).
 In 2019-2020 I was fortunate enough to do a winter research internship at [LIGM](http://ligm.u-pem.fr/) under the supervision of [Prof. Laurent Najman](https://scholar.google.com/citations?user=j-2_cT0AAAAJ).

 Feel free to reach me at [jordao.bragantini@gmail.com](mailto:jordao.bragantini@gmail.com).